antonblanchard/chiselwatt/README.md

 $ sudo dnf --enablerepo=bintray--sbt-rpm install sbt
 ```

+* Chiselwatt uses `verilator` for simulation.
+Either install this from your
-For `verilator` you can install it using:
+distro or build it.
+On Fedora you can install the distro version using:

 ```sh
 $ sudo dnf install verilator
 ```

-Next build chiselwatt:
+* Next build chiselwatt:

 ```sh
 $ git clone https://github.com/antonblanchard/chiselwatt